LeydenReady Field Team

 Efficiency When Minutes Count

-NRG results show that prepared neighborhoods evacuate faster and more calmly.
-When residents know what to take, where to go, and who might need help, stressful moments turn into coordinated action instead of confusion.
+Communities that prepare in advance evacuate more quickly and with less stress.
+When residents know what to take, where to go, and who may need help, critical moments become coordinated action instead of confusion.

 Year-Round Readiness, Safer Outcomes